dieselpoint/norm/README.md

 `@Column` implements a subset of `javax.persistence.Column`. `Column.name` will attach a property to a database column of a different name. `Column.unique`, `.nullable`, `.length`, `.precision`, and `.scale` apply when you call `Database.createTable()`;

-`@Enumerated` specifies type of enumeration to be stored in the database.
+`@Enumerated` specifies the type of the enumeration to be stored in the database.
 By default `EnumType.STRING` is used for string representation.
 One can select `EnumType.ORDINAL` for integer representation.

 Column-level annotations can go on either a public property or on a public getter for the property.
 Annotations on setters will be ignored.